-Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 "Many of the mitigation techniques are likely to be well beyond the means of the average homeowner in southeast Asia," Switzer told CNN.

-In absolute terms careful choice of construction sites or relocation are the best defense against soil liquefaction, scientists said.
+In absolute terms careful choice of construction sites or relocation is the best defense against soil liquefaction, scientists said.

 "The only way to completely mitigate the problem would be to... move developments off the liquefied soils," said Stewart.